 Understanding Keys to Make HTV Imprint Lasts on Hats

+On looker's attention, it's where people's attention draws first.
 If you want to get noticed, then get a hat!
-On looker's attention, it's where people's attention draw first.
-Hats as headgear will add a little spice, character, or sophistication to your outfit and personality.
+Hats as headgear add a little spice, character, or sophistication to your outfit and personality.
 Perhaps, designing your headwear with HTV is inexpensive and easy to apply.
 However, if wearable accessories come with a bit of peeling or cracking, it can damage the overall look and impression of a good design.
-HTV on hats, same with fabrics or apparel, with proper care and handling, it can last for years.
+HTV on hats, same with fabrics or apparel, with proper care and handling, can last for years.

-Meanwhile, to make the life span of HTV design longer on your hat, here are some helpful tips.
+Meanwhile, here are some helpful tips to make the life span of HTV design longer on your hat.

-- Avoidance of excessive heat after HTV application and cleaning hats with HTV imprints using cold water prevents the loosening of the vinyl's adhesive.
+- Avoiding excessive heat after HTV application and cleaning hats with HTV imprints using cold water prevents the loosening of the vinyl's adhesive.

-- For hats made of fabric may withstand water pressure only when doing gentle hand washing.
+- Hats made of fabric may withstand water pressure only when doing gentle hand washing.

 - When drying your hats, let them air dry.
-Avoid using a hairdryer or dryer for clothes, for it may be a source of unwanted heat or distress on your design.
+Avoid using a hairdryer or dryer for clothes, for it may be a source of unwanted heat or distress to your design.